Basic Care - below is what we send to customers buying our Sempervivum Collections

 Links to other websites

-Georg Arends first started specifically breeding Sempervivum nearly100 years ago in Germany - it would have been West Germany then - and many developments have taken place.
-Every breeder who establishes a new cultivar then provides a base for further breeding so a plant with a black tint to the leaves becomes darker and darker with each attempt.
+Georg Arends first started specifically breeding Sempervivum nearly 100 years ago in Germany - it would have been West Germany then - and many developments have taken place.
+Every breeder who establishes a new cultivar then potentially provides a base for further breeding so a plant with a black tint to the leaves becomes darker and darker with each attempt.
+Well, in theory - you have to kiss a lot of frogs!
 We now have several wonderful cultivars that anyone would say are as close to black as we may get.
-But black isn't everyone's thing, so we have (and had) breeders who favour red, or cobwebs, yellow leaves or nothing in particular, always looking for the different and the unusual.
+But black isn't everyone's thing, so we have (and had) breeders who favour red leaves, or cobwebs, yellow leaves or nothing in particular, always looking for the different and the unusual.

 It is incredibly difficult to select a few breeders from a huge list but here a few of my favourites.

 Sue Thomas is a UK breeder who, since around 1999, has given us many wonderful cultivars and her plants are in great demand, especially in Europe.
 Sue seems able to create varieties that offer just that something different.
 Some of her stand out varieties for me are the black 'Intensity', the multi-coloured delight, 'Foxy Lady' and the little 'Sea Coral'.